 We knew absolutely nothing about Laos before planning our trip here.
-It’s often compared to Thailand because of its tied history, when the former Thai Siam Empire ruled not so long ago.
+It’s often compared to Thailand because they share a close history when the former Thai Siam Empire ruled over both not so long ago.

-Yet, through our travels in this little known country, we discovered several quite distinctive and remarkable facts about Laos.
+Yet, through our travels in Laos as a gay couple, we discovered several quite distinctive and remarkable facts about Laos.

 The Laotians are the highest consumers of sticky rice (khao niaow) in the world.
 They refer to themselves as luk khao niaow meaning, “children of sticky rice”.